-This collection of general purpose tools includes the McMorran Yarn Balance and Linen Testers.
+This collection of general purpose tools includes the Fraser Cloth Cutters and Linen Testers.
 They are all designed to help knitters and weavers increase their productivity and enjoyment of their craft.

 These magnifying glasses are designed to help in a number of textile related activities.
 Weavers can use them to help count the number of picks per inch as they weave to ensure they are maintaining the proper beat.
 These testers also allow the weaver to check their woven fabric for consistency and errors.
 For the textile worker or historian, they allow them to analyze unknown fabric to determine as much about it including ends per inch, picks per inch and weave structure.
 Many weavers carry one with them at all times just in case they come across an interesting textile and want to have a better look at it.